Interstate 44: Auxiliary routes

-I-44 has two auxiliary routes.
-In Tulsa, Oklahoma, there is an I-244 and an unsigned I-444.
-There was also another auxiliary route located in St. Louis, Missouri, but was decommissioned in 1974.
-It is now signed as I-270.
+I-44 has three auxiliary routes, and all are located in Oklahoma.
+I-244 and the unsigned I-444 are located in Tulsa, while I-344—also known as the Kilpatrick Turnpike—is located in Oklahoma City.
+A former auxiliary route numbered I-244 was located in St. Louis, Missouri, but that number was decommissioned in 1974 and replaced with I-270.

 Business routes

 All business loops of I-44 are located in Missouri.
 They serve Joplin, Sarcoxie, Mount Vernon, Springfield, Lebanon, Waynesville–St. Robert, Rolla, and Pacific.
 A business spur links I-44 with Fort Leonard Wood.